I still remember the day this happened so clearly.

 We gotta pee on it!
 I screamed.
 I didn’t have to go, having relieved myself multiple times in the water while I snorkeled.
 She couldn’t get anything up either.

 Then I couldn’t think straight.
 At all.
 About anything.
 She would ask me questions and I couldn’t respond.
 I remember wondering what exactly was happening.
 Why was I unable to think or speak right?

 She pulled me up toward the car as I told her I can’t even think clearly.

 I flopped down in the seat and we drove to the hospital.
-My leg was on fire like I’d never experience pain before.
+My leg was on fire like I’d never experienced pain before.

 I had a bright red road map of chemicals burns all over my inside thigh.

-The pain was like what I imagine some very strong acid eating away my body.
-Just like the stingray venom, the box jellyfish venom never let up.
+The pain was like what I imagined some very strong acid eating away at my body.
+Just like the stingray venom, the box jellyfish venom never lets up.